reachjainrahul/testrepo/docs/networkpolicy.md

 The Nephe project does not consume the Antrea `NetworkPolicy`(ANP) CR directly.
-The ANP CR is used by [Antrea](https://antrea.io/) project, where `antrea-controller` pod watches for the Antrea `NetworkPolicy`(ANP) CR and converts each ANP CR to an Antrea internal [NetworkPolicy](https://github.com/antrea-io/antrea/blob/main/pkg/apis/controlplane/v1beta2/types.go#L202) object for further processing.
-This Antrea internal NetworkPolicy object will be used by the Nephe Controller to enforce the network policies on Public Cloud Virtual Machines.
+The ANP CR is used by [Antrea](https://antrea.io/) project, where `antrea-controller` pod watches for the Antrea `NetworkPolicy` CR and converts each ANP CR to an Antrea internal [NetworkPolicy](https://github.com/antrea-io/antrea/blob/main/pkg/apis/controlplane/v1beta2/types.go#L202) object for further processing.
+This Antrea internal NetworkPolicy object will be used by the `Nephe Controller` to enforce the network policies on Public Cloud Virtual Machines.

 `Nephe Controller` registers with the antrea `API server`, to receive all